1 What is SUSE Linux Enterprise Server for SAP Applications? #

 This resource agent supports system replication for the following scale-up scenarios:

 Performance-optimized scenario.
-Two servers (A and B) in the same SUSE Linux Enterprise High Availability Extension cluster, one primary (A) and one secondary (B).
+Two servers (A and B) in the same SUSE Linux Enterprise High Availability cluster, one primary (A) and one secondary (B).
 The SAP HANA instance from the primary server (A) is replicated synchronously to the secondary server (B).

 Cost-optimized scenario.
 The basic setup of A and B is the same as in the Performance-Optimized Scenario.
 However, the secondary server (B) is also used for non-productive purposes, such as for an additional SAP HANA database for development or QA.
 The production database is only kept on permanent memory, such as a hard disk.
 If a takeover needs to occur, the non-productive server will be stopped before the takeover is processed.
 The system resources for the productive database are then increased as quickly as possible via an SAP hook call-out script.

 Chain/multi-tier scenario.
-Three servers (A, B, and C), of which two are located in the same SUSE Linux Enterprise High Availability Extension cluster (A and B).
+Three servers (A, B, and C), of which two are located in the same SUSE Linux Enterprise High Availability cluster (A and B).
 The third server (C) is located externally.
 The SAP HANA system on the primary server (A) is replicated synchronously to the secondary server (B).
 The secondary server (B) is replicated asynchronously to the external server (C).

 If a takeover from A to B occurs, the connection between B and C remains untouched.
 However, B is not allowed to be the source for two servers (A and C), as this would be a “star” topology, which is not supported with current SAP HANA versions (such as SPS11).